MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/associate-disassociate-entities-using-web-api.md

 ---
-title: "Associate and disassociate tables using the Web API (Microsoft Dataverse)| Microsoft Docs"
+title: "Associate and disassociate table rows using the Web API (Microsoft Dataverse)| Microsoft Docs"
 description: "Read how to add a reference to a collection-valued navigation property, remove a reference, and change an existing reference using the Web API" ms.custom: "" ms.date: 05/03/2021